xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/extras/jdbi3.md

-Integration removes these restrictions: dao (repository) objects are normal guice beans and transaction scope is controlled by `@InTransaction` annotation (note that such name was intentional to avoid confusion with JDBI own's Transaction annotation and more common Transactional annotations).
+Integration removes these restrictions: dao (repository) objects are normal guice beans and transaction scope is controlled by `@InTransaction` annotation (note that such name was intentional to avoid confusion with JDBI's own Transaction annotation and more common Transactional annotations).

 At the beginning of unit of work, JDBI handle is created and bound to thread (thread local).
 All repositories are simply using this bound handle and so share transaction inside unit of work.